seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 less to you.

 **MENELAUS**
-Let me confirm my princely brother’s greeting:
+Let me confirm my princely brother's greeting:
 You brace of warlike brothers, welcome hither.

 **HECTOR**